-Always center a body-gripping trap in a channel or in front of a den.
+Body-gripping trap supports Always center a body-gripping trap in a channel or in front of a den.
 Beaver swim to the middle.
 Some trappers twist wire triggers together in a straight line and center the trigger.
 This reduces the chance that a beaver carrying a limb will spring the trap prematurely.
-Body-gripping traps with weak springs can cause fur damage

-If an animal is frozen in a bodygripping trap, thaw it before removal to prevent fur damage Chapter 11
+If an animal is frozen in a bodygripping trap, thaw it before removal to prevent fur damage Chapter II Land Sets

-Land Sets